 Below is how FCAs work: FCAs can be posted any day/any time and last from minutes to days.
 You must have a US Mailing address to participate.

-- Random pick will be made; I will email that person privately to let them know they have been chosen, edit the original FCA post to list who was chosen, and close the comments. (unless I say in the blog post that I will be announcing on a certain date, then you should check back on that date).
+- Random generator pick will be made; I will email that person privately to let them know they have been chosen, edit the original FCA post to list who was chosen, and close the comments. (unless I say in the blog post that I will be announcing on a certain date, then you should check back on that date).

 - The person chosen responds to my email with their mailing address.
 If you type your address in the email as it would appear on an envelope (name first line, street/po next line, city /state 2 letter code/zip on third line) so I can simply copy and paste to a label that would be much appreciated.
 If I don’t hear from you within a week, of sending you an email, I will pick a new recipient from the original FCA participants.
 Package may take a week or two or a bit longer if life is crazy to get mailed out.